stevetmat/BioInspiredFDesc/README.md

 # BioInspiredFDesc

-Check the version 0.1 on the branch.
+Check the version 0.1 on the branch BiT-V.0.1.